TerenceCLZhang/oop-and-design-patterns/c-sharp-design-patterns/OOP Principles/FragileBaseClassProblem.md

-﻿Fragile Base Class Problem -> Use Composition Over Inheritance
+﻿# Fragile Base Class Problem -> Use Composition Over Inheritance

 The Fragile Base Class Problem is a software design issue that arises in OOP when changes made to a base class can inadvertently break the functionality of dervived classes.
 This problem occurs due to the tight coupling between base and derived classes in inheritance hierarchies.